mtlynch/mtlynch.io/content/posts/stripe-recording-its-customers/index.md

 1. Every URL the user visits on my site, including pages that have nothing to do with payments or Stripe
 1. Telemetry about how the user moves their mouse cursor while browsing my site
+1. Unique identifiers that allow Stripe to correlate visitors to my site against other sites that accept Stripe payments

 This post shares what I found, who else it affects, and how you can mitigate this behavior in your applications.